rayfin-ucsd/CSE151AGroupProject/README.md

 5-fold cross validation yielded promising test scores for this iteration.
 So far, our second model has yielded much better results than our first one and confirmed that classification is the appropriate approach for this dataset.

-### Method 3: 3-Hidden Layer Neural Network Regressor
+### Model 3: 3-Hidden Layer Neural Network Regressor (Discussion)

+This model acheived the best train/test MAE.
+It used the strengths of a 3-hidden layer neural network regressors and Leaky ReLU activation + dropout regularization to mitigate overfitting.

+We found that layers of size 128, 512, and 128 were the best for this NN.

+We acheived a final train/test MAE of ~.19 which meant our model was capable of making predictions with a high degree of accuracy, making it suitable for forecasting future revenue collections

 ## F. Conclusion